 If the favorites bar is disabled by the web application...

 - If using IE, press CTRL + N to open a new window at the current (hidden) url.

 - If that doesn't work, if using IE, get the current URL and paste into a new window:

 - Right click on the page or press Shift + F10

-- IE: Select "Properties"
+- Select "Properties"

 - Click next to Address (URL), press CTRL + A to select the full url

 - CTRL + C to copy the url

 - Open a new browser window paste the url into the address field, press enter